UPDATED: Key Considerations for COVID-19 Emergency Triage Policies in Texas

 - The hospital has requested necessary resources from appropriate government health officials.

 - Governmental recognition of need to transition.
 Guidance from the Texas Department of State Health Services explains that during incidents involving the potential for mass casualties, crisis standards of care and triage may be implemented to provide the highest level of medical care possible.
 If and when circumstances dictate, local Emergency Medical Services (EMS) organizations may suggest that crisis care standards be implemented.
-As of April 6, 2020, this has not happened.
+As of June 25, 2020, this had not happened.

 When the hospital is ready to implement its triage plan, be sure to check local laws and regulations to confirm mandates to coordinate with local authorities, if any.